Read time: 7 mins

 In our monthly 'A day in the life of...' blog series, we'll talk to someone from the Mention Me team to find out what they get up to in their job, what makes their work rewarding, and how they like to unwind at the end of the day.

-This month we chatted to Nats, Head of Sales, to learn about her experience of working at Mention Me since she joined in February.
+This month we spoke to Nats, Head of Sales, who recently made it into the top 20 of the UK Sales Leader Awards 2021.
+We chatted about her experience of working at Mention Me since she joined in February.

 What does a typical working day look like?